manjulananduri/manjulananduri.github.io/_posts/2022-07-26-carbon-language-execvp-error.md

 Google introduced Carbon language as the next generation programming language with a goal to replace C++ as a successor.
 It is still in experimental phase and being actively developed by the open source community.

+For detailed tutorial with syntax and examples and installation, you can follow this [carbon language examples tutorial](https://tipseason.com/carbon-language-tutorial-syntax/)

 When installing Carbon language especially on a MacOS, you might receive llvm-ar no such file or directory error

+Due to this error carbon language is not actually working for many people and the fix for this is very simple.

-The error looks like this
+If the error looks like this

 ```
 tipseason$ bazel run //explorer -- ./explorer/testdata/print/format_only.carbon